 - The Council owns various small parcels of land, which border or adjoin existing privately owned properties that are not suitable for development but are a continuing financial burden on the Council due to their ongoing maintenance and security costs. - The Council has received an enquiry to acquire one of these small areas of land which is held for the purposes of Part II of the Housing Act 1985 and is currently managed by, or under the control of, the Housing Department. - The Council can dispose of such land if it is no longer required for its operational purpose, it has been declared surplus to Council requirements and the disposal is in accordance with the General Consents for the Disposal of Houses and Land 1994 in that it will be used as additional garden space or a parking space by purchasers.
-Permission is therefore sought to dispose of this nonoperational Housing owned land identified in Appendix A. - The land in question is part of an open space/amenity land.
-Therefore, permission is also sought to advertise the disposal of part of that land as a loss of open space.
+Permission is therefore sought to dispose of this nonoperational Housing owned land identified in Appendix A. - The land in question is a landlocked area of housing land previously accessible from the adopted highway, through a section of land which has already been disposed of to a previous owner of 1 Gelli Garn Cottages.
+As it is landlocked it cannot be considered as Public Open Space.